 HELLO?
 YOU THERE?

 It is getting late.
 I feel sick to death of thee, me, all of it.
 I would like to abandon myself (swaddled in garbage so no one finds me) on a desert island, where I could expire in peace, even fabricate an amour for myself, with long flowing fronds for hair and voluptuous coconuts for breasts (held in place by twine or sheer force of mind).
 I would devise the most elaborate self-murder ever committed, it would take me years to come up with it, to plan it, to enlist the help of all the animals and plants I would need to execute it.
-I think that maybe, just maybe, I would finally feel at home.
+Then maybe, just maybe, I would finally feel at home.